Jon Fitch (politician)

 Jonathan Stuart "Jon" Fitch (June 8, 1950 - February 26, 2011) was an American politician from Arkansas.

 Biography

-Fitch born in Fayetteville, Arkansas.
+Fitch was born in Fayetteville, Arkansas.
 He graduated from the University of Arkansas in 1973.
-He lived in Hindsville, Arkansas and a farmer.
+He lived in Hindsville, Arkansas and was a farmer.
 Fitch was a Democratic member of the Arkansas House of Representatives and member of the Arkansas Senate; All together, Fitch served 22 years in the Arkansas General Assembly, 18 of which were in the Senate.
-In 2007, Fitch was appointed by then-Governor Mike Beebe to serve as the Director of the Arkansas Livestock and Poultry commission, a position which he held until his passing in February 2011.
+In 2007, Fitch was appointed by then-Governor Mike Beebe to serve as the Director of the Arkansas Livestock and Poultry Commission, a position which he held until his death in February 2011.
 Fitch was inducted into the Arkansas Agricultural Hall of Fame as part of Class XXV.
-He died at the University of Arkansas Medical Science in Little Rock, Arkansas.
+He died at the University of Arkansas Medical Sciences in Little Rock, Arkansas.